SocialPass/socialpass/SELFHOST.md

 ---

-### Rollbar (for logging)
+### Rollbar (for error reporting)

-We use Rollbar for logging errors and warnings.
+We use Rollbar for reporting errors and warnings.
 Sign up for Rollbar and [get your access token](https://docs.rollbar.com/reference/getting-started-1#project-access-tokens), and set that as an environment variable:

 ```
 ROLLBAR_ACCESS_TOKEN=